nickarino/utilities/b4StartingBusiness/B4StartingBusiness.md

 A good negotiator can save a company a fortune.
 Any team member who can negotiate well dramatically increases their value inside an organization.

-### Great negotiators understand the two modes of negotiation.
+### Great negotiators understand the two modes of negotiation

 A general rule about negotiation is that if one party is ‘competitive’ and the other is ‘collaborative’, the competitive side will almost always win.

 __If you’re in a collaborative negotiation mode and you sense the other party in competitive mode, you should switch to competitive mode immediately.
 Why?
 Because the competitive negotiators are not looking for win/win.
 In order to create a win/win scenario, you need both parties to be collaborative.__ So how does this play out in the real world?
 Here’s what Donald has to share with us: